-This field experience based course will provide students with opportunities to interact and instruct students with Special Education Labels as they work with both Regular Education and Special Education teachers.
+This field experience-based course will provide students with opportunities to interact and instruct students with Special Education Labels as they work with both Regular Education and Special Education teachers.
 Specifically, this 25-hour experience will be selected to provide experience with Special Education students with labels considered as High Incidence Disabilities.
 Prerequisites: Psychology 102; Special Education 306, 307; Education 323, 326; and appropriate clearances and standing in the certification program at Grove City College.
 Corequisite: Special Education 309.
+Spring semester only, one hour.